 TEMODAR can cause fetal harm when administered to a pregnant woman.
 Five consecutive days of oral temozolomide administration of 0.38 and 0.75 times the highest recommended human dose (75 and 150 mg/m²) in rats and rabbits, respectively, during the period of organogenesis caused numerous malformations of the external and internal soft tissues and skeleton in both species.
 Doses equivalent to 0.75 times the highest recommended human dose (150 mg/m²) caused embryolethality in rats and rabbits as indicated by increased resorptions.
 There are no adequate and well-controlled studies in pregnant women.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.
 Women of childbearing potential should be advised to avoid becoming pregnant during therapy with TEMODAR.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants and tumorigenicity shown for temozolomide in animal studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother from TEMODAR.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants and tumorigenicity shown for temozolomide in animal studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of TEMODAR to the mother.

-TABLE 10: Adverse Reactions Reoorted in the Pediatric Coooerative
+TABLE 10: Adverse Reactions Reported in the Pediatric

 |Body System/Organ Class Adverse Reaction||No. (%) of TEMODAR Patients (N=122)*|